IDEAS Grant Competition

 Foreign Policy Goal Focus: Democracy and Human Rights, Climate Energy, and the Environment; Technology and Innovation

-Project Summary: As a small, public, liberal arts honors college, the New College of Florida will establish its first bilateral exchange agreements with two institutions in Morocco and Taiwan.
-Two New College of Florida faculty and/or staff will travel to these locations, followed by a reciprocal visit from the partner institutions abroad to develop bilateral partnerships.
-These partnerships will increase access to global learning opportunities for students in traditionally underrepresented majors in study abroad and students with significant financial hardship.
-With courses offered in English at both respective institutions, students will have a diverse course selection that aligns with the institution’s current majors such as environmental studies, gender studies, critical language studies, and data analytics.
+Project Summary: The New College of Florida, a small, public, liberal arts honors college, will establish its first bilateral exchange agreements with two institutions in Morocco and Taiwan.
+Using IDEAS grant funds, New College of Florida faculty and/or staff will travel to these locations, followed by a reciprocal visit from both partner institutions abroad to develop bilateral partnerships.
+These partnerships will expand access to global learning opportunities for students in underrepresented majors in study abroad and for students with significant financial hardship by creating affordable programs that are well-integrated into the New College of Florida’s curriculum.
+With courses offered in English at both foreign partner institutions, students will have access to a diverse selection of courses that align with the institution’s current majors, such as environmental studies, critical language studies, and data analytics.

 North Carolina State University